angela1C/Responsive_Web_Design/bootstrapping/bstrap4.md

 ```

 #### jQuery: Target a Specific Child of an Element Using jQuery
-Id attributes are very convenient for targeting with jQuery selectors.
-But you won't always have such neat ids to work with.
+Id attributes are very convenient for targeting with jQuery selectors but you might not always have ids to work with.

-Fortunately, jQuery has some other tricks for targeting the right elements.

 jQuery uses **CSS Selectors** to target elements.
-- The `target:nth-child(n)` CSS selector allows you to select all the nth elements with the target class or element type.
+- The `target:nth-child(n)` CSS selector allows you to select all the `nth` elements with the target class or element type.

-Here's how you would give the third element in each well the bounce class:
+Example here of how to make third element in each well the bounce class:

 ```javascript
 $(".target:nth-child(3)").addClass("animated bounce");